Home Project Info Tasks Schedule Publications Meetings/Events Partners Results Contacts People

 Politecnico Di Milano

-Kirill Potemkin Kirill Potemkin (left) is currently a Ph.D. student in Mechanical Engineering, participating in the "Development of Advanced Monitoring Systems" program at Politecnico di Milano, 38th cycle.
+Kirill Potemkin Kirill Potemkin (right) is currently a Ph.D. student in Mechanical Engineering, participating in the "Development of Advanced Monitoring Systems" program at Politecnico di Milano, 38th cycle.
 His main research focus revolves around the hardware design and evaluation of space instruments.
 As a member of the MiLi Mechanical Design team, Kirill is playing a role in the development of thermo-mechanical subsystems for the instruments.

 Marco Corti Marco Giovanni Corti (right) is pursuing the Ph.D. in Mechanical Engineering at Politecnico di Milano, within the “Development of Advanced Monitoring Systems” framework.
 His primary research focus regards the mechanical design, integration, and testing of space instruments hardware.
 As a member of the MiLi Mechanical Design team, Marco is actively contributing to the development of instrument thermo-mechanical subsystems.